MOBILE TIME CLOCK

 Robust wireless communication

-All Skiply objects operate on public or private LPWAN telecommunications networks using LoRaWAN and Sigfox technologies.
+All Skiply objects operate on public or private LPWAN telecommunication networks using LoRaWAN and Sigfox technologies.
 In France, this includes the networks of Bouygues Telecom, Orange and Sigfox.
+LTE-M networks (especially for Clock R).

-Skiply offers a software solution for pointing for customers who are not equipped.
+Skiply offers a clocking software solution for customers who are not equipped yet.